Continuum Laparoscopic Robot: Design, Modeling, and Control

 Pneumatic Actuator, Miniature Hydrualic Power Unit, and Soft Robotics

-2019-2020: Soft robotics, contrast to conventional rigid-body robots made with high stiffness materials, utilizes compliance and adaptability of soft materials to interact with human and environment safely.
+Description: Soft robotics, contrast to conventional rigid-body robots made with high stiffness materials, utilizes compliance and adaptability of soft materials to interact with human and environment safely.
 Fluid power, both pneumatics and hydraulics, compared to other conventional actuation methods such as tendon or shape memory alloy, has higher power density, higher efficiency, and higher bandwidth.
 Fig.A: A elbow-structured pneumatic actuator which can achieve linear motion.
 Fig.B: A miniature hydraulic power unit which can power soft robotics with high bandwidth and high energy efficiency.
 Fig.C: A soft bending robotic ringer.

 Vanderbilt University